kzdv/info/CONTRIBUTING.md

 ### Golang

 Use standard Golang conventions as enforced by the complier and `go fmt`.
+Repositories should also use and enforce golangci-lint.

 ## Licensing